- See:

 - all wires in the greater trochanter tend to break in time even if trochanter is solidly united;

-- w/ soft bone (rheumatoid patients), then consider use of wire mesh, which prevents the wire from cutting throught the trochanteric fragment;
+- w/ soft bone (rheumatoid patients), then consider use of wire mesh or plate, which prevents the wire from cutting throught the trochanteric fragment;

 - greater trochanter is subjected to forces in mainly two directions;